ahgroup/DSAIDE/auxiliary/to-do.md

 * Add/cite/connect to Ottar's book and package: https://github.com/objornstad/epimdr
 * Hashtags on twitter when promoting app: #rstats, #dynamicalsystems #infectiousdisease #epidemiology #EpiTwitter
 * Contribute code to Epirecipes? http://epirecip.es/
+* Find all classes/instructors who could use package.
+* Make videos for levels 1/2/3 for packages (get camera back from OOL)
+* Use REU student to help with package development and dissemination